emagiz/emdocs/mds/microlearning/index_academy_all.md

 	   </br>
 			<ul>
 			   <li><b>1.
 Fundamentals</b> - It contains an overview of the most important platform components on a conceptual level</li>
 			   <li><b>2.
-Microlearnings</b> - It contains all microlearnings with applied knowledge for each of the feature of the platform.
-There are 4 levels of microlearnings ranging from novice to expert.
-Further, microlearnings are categorized by roles Developer, Architect and Support Engineer</li>
+Microlearnings</b> - It contains all microlearnings with applied knowledge for each of the platform's features.
+There are four levels of microlearnings ranging from novice to expert.
+Further, microlearnings are categorized by roles Developer, Architect, and Support Engineer</li>
 			   <li><b>3.
 Use Cases</b> - a group of microlearnings that will address a specific integration solution in the platform</li>
 			   <li><b>4.
 Migration Paths</b> - It contains all migration paths to move from a specific state to the newest state on the platform.
 Examples are migrations of the eMagiz Mendix connector or moving from the Root cloud to the eMagiz Cloud.</li>
+			   <li><b>5.
+RCA Knowledge Base</b> - It contains a subset of Root Cause Analysis performed on platform and model issues reported to us.
+By providing these anonymized versions, we intend people will browse through them when they are confronted with a problem.</li>
 			</ul>
 		</br>
         Last updated - March 2022